fcrawford/covid19_icu/inst/content/inputs.md

 **Probability of death in the ICU (age range)**: the probability that a person entering the ICU will die while in the ICU.

-**Probability of death on the floor (age range)**: the probability that a person on the floor will die while on the floor.